movigo/drawer/README.md

 ## Usage

 Drawer plugin allows you to animate sidebars by creating a slide effect and obscuring the background container.

 It is necessary to select a sidenav as target, and optionally the background container if you want to obscure it.

-You can define width, position, duration and easing function of the sidenav.
-In addition, you can specify whether to open or close the sidenav and you can define the background brightness.
+It is possible define width, position, duration and easing function of the sidenav animation.
+In addition, you can specify whether to open or close the sidenav and define the background brightness of the container.

 ```js
   const sidenav = document.querySelector('.sidenav')